Neopentyl glycol: Reactions

+boronic acid esters, which can be useful in the cross coupling reactions.

 A condensation reaction of neopentyl glycol with 2,6-di-tert-butylphenol gives CGP-7930.

-Organoboronic acid esters of neopentyl glycol are useful in the Suzuki reaction.

-Neopentyl glycol is the starting material used to synthesize Neopentyl glycol diglycidyl ether.
-It is reacted with epichlorohydrin using a Lewis acid catalyst and the intermediate halohydrin is further reacted with sodium hydroxide to dehydrochlorinate it to give the finished product.
+Neopentyl glycol is a precursor to Neopentyl glycol diglycidyl ether.
+The sequence begins with alkylation with epichlorohydrin using a Lewis acid catalyst.
+Dehydrochlorination of the resulting halohydrin with sodium hydroxide affords the desired ether.

 Research

-It has been reported that plastic crystals of neopentyl glycol exhibit a colossal barocaloric effect (CBCEs), which is a cooling effect caused by pressure-induced phase transitions.
+It has been reported that plastic crystals of neopentyl glycol exhibit a colossal barocaloric effect, which is a cooling effect caused by pressure-induced phase transitions.
 The obtained entropy changes are about 389 joules per kilogram per kelvin near room temperature.
-This CBCE phenomenon is likely to be very useful in future solid-state refrigeration technologies.
+This colossal barocaloric effect is likely to be very useful in future solid-state refrigeration technologies.

+Industry

+The global NPG market valuation is estimated at $1.3 billion USD in 2024, and is forecasted to grow to $1.4 billion USD in 2025, and then to $2.2 billion USD by 2032 at an estimated annual growth rate of 6.7%.
+The Asia-Pacific region constitutes a 44.16% global market share in NPG as of in 2024.